hoodiecrow/ConsTcl/README.md

 Environments make up the world the evaluator lives in and are the source of its values and procedures.
 The ability of procedure calls and execution of binding forms to temporarily change the current environment is a powerful one.
 But still the evaluator eventually backtracks into the previous environments.

+The other side of the coin is that the evaluator uses the environment to keep track of changes in the state of the evaluation.
+In this way, the evaluator uses the environment for continuity and a progress record.

 ![#](images/environments.png)

 I will talk some more about the implementation of environments in a later section.

 ### The evaluator

+Now that all nine syntactic forms are in place and we have a basic understanding of the environment, we can start assembling the evaluator.

 #### eval procedure

 The heart of the Lisp interpreter, `` eval `` takes a Lisp expression and processes it according to its form.
 Variable reference and constant literals are handled here, but the other seven syntactic forms are delegated to `` eval-form ``.